Vanille-N/meander.typ/ROADMAP.md

 - [ ] very small text (4pt) is only ever threaded two lines at a time
 - [ ] send content to one specific container
 - [ ] priority levels to fill boxes in a different order than they were defined
+- [ ] still a small issue with par spacing

 ## Performance
 - [ ] don't rebuild the entire array all the time